jamesvillarrubia/feathers-openai/README.md

 By wrapping the API in a set of FeathersJS services, developers can quickly integrate any subset of the OpenAI API into their FeathersJS application.
 This enables the developer to log, manipulate, wrap hooks around, and make direct or indirect calls to the API.

+### Motivation
+Exposing OpenAI within a secure enterprise environment comes with inherent risk, given the likely high volume of text data that leaves your system.
+By consolidating OpenAI behind a Feathers service, we can get the benefits of both a secure proxy and the control that comes with individualized authentication and query filtering.
+Feathers-openai can be both a quick way to integrate OpenAI into an application as well as a quick way to scale an enterprise gateway to the OpenAI API with all of the benefits of FeathersJS baked in (Auth mgmt, API key mgmt, custom mutations and resolvers, etc.)

 ### Features
 * All OpenAI routes get their own service (e.g. `openai/embeddings`)
 * Nested routes are included (e.g.`openai/fine-tunes/:id/cancel`)